11 Halloween Fundraising Ideas That Work

 Sign Up For Free

-If you are looking for more ideas, we have this mega guide of 100+ fundraising ideas for nonprofits.
+For more ideas, check out this mega guide of 100+ fundraising ideas for nonprofits.

-Halloween is a great time to connect with your audience virtually through fun, seasonal activities that will help spread your brand and your mission before the end-of-the-year giving season.
-Here are some Halloween fundraising ideas to widen your audience and connect with new donors.
+Halloween is a great time to connect with your audience virtually through fun, seasonal activities that will help spread brand and mission awareness before the end-of-the-year giving season.
+Here are some Halloween fundraising ideas to grow your audience and connect with new donors.

 1. Halloween Art Contest